gokceuludogan/bouncmpe.github.io/CONTRIBUTING.md

 ## Join The Project Team

-We hire student assistants every semester to help with web-related tasks, including triaging contributions for this repository.
-Contact @doganulus to learn more and apply.
+We hire student assistants each semester to assist with web-related tasks, including triaging and managing contributions for this repository.
+Contact [@doganulus](https://github.com/doganulus) to learn more and apply.

 ## Attribution